-- World of Warcraft: It gets real fun in these types of games.
+- World of Warcraft: It gets really fun in these types of games.
 You are not just controlling and building a virtual family.
 You are building empires, controlling governments, waging wars, or just being the queen of your dynasty.

 - Sporting or Exercising Video Games: I am not just talking about football, basketball, or baseball.
 I am talking about games where you do something, like running, jumping, swinging your arms, fishing, or playing ping-pong.
 All the major consoles today have the ability where you can interact with the games (Ex.
 Xbox Kinect and others).
 You are not just sitting, you move the furniture out of the way and get moving.